Life After Impact

 What is Life After Impact?

-- Life After Impact is a program specifically designed to support adults who have experienced gender-based violence and a brain injury, including concussion.
+- Life After Impact is a program specifically designed to support adults who have experienced a brain injury, including concussion, and gender-based violence.

-- Through a compassionate, empowering, and trauma-informed approach, our team will help you strengthen your autonomy, work toward financial independence, and enhance your overall quality of life.
+- Through a compassionate, empowering, and trauma-informed approach, our team will walk alongside you as you rebuild stability, strengthen your autonomy, and enhance your overall quality of life.
+As part of this process, we also support you in improving your financial health and well-being, including assisting you with goals related to employment, education, and long-term independence.

 - The program is completely FREE and virtual.